 We are pleased to announce that EmployeeScreenIQ recently received a Gold iNOVA Award for best corporate website and has now qualified for the Grand Award to be announced on December 17, 2009.

-EmployeeScreenIQ was recently named a 2008 Weatherhead100 Award Winner as one of the 100 fastest growing companies in Northeast Ohio.
+EmployeeScreenIQ (employeescreen.com) was recently named a Weatherhead 100 Award Winner for the 5th consecutive year as one of the 100 fastest growing companies in Northeast Ohio.